DIDSR/DART/docs/example.rst

 =======

 .. note:: Want more details or just prefer to run the code yourself?
-    This example is also available in our `example notebook <https://github.com/DIDSR/DART/blob/main/example.ipynb>`_.
+    This example is also available in our `test notebook <https://github.com/DIDSR/DART/blob/main/test.ipynb>`_.

 Suppose you have a dataset ("Population A") that you want to compare to a reference population ("Population B").
 Assessments of the distributional similarity would typically be done by looking at the histograms of the different :abbr:`attributes (distinct pieces of metadata information)`: